Updated 25/05/2026

 SAHPRA’s initiative aligns with global pharmacovigilance standards established by the WHO Programme for International Drug Monitoring.
 The electronic systems enable real-time reporting and faster signal detection for potential safety concerns.

-Recent updates to clinical reporting frameworks emphasise the critical role of frontline healthcare workers in identifying and documenting adverse events within 24-48 hours of occurrence.
+Recent updates to clinical reporting frameworks emphasise the critical role of frontline healthcare workers in identifying and documenting adverse events.

 Strengthening provincial healthcare capacity